 Consular Section Opening Hours

-The Embassy will be open from 8:00am to 4:15pm Sunday to Wednesdays and from 8:00am to 1:45pm on Thursdays.
+The Embassy is open from 8.00 am to 4.15 pm Sunday to Wednesday and from 8.00 am to 1.45 pm on Thursday.
 The Embassy will be closed on public holidays.

-The Embassy works on an appointment basis for notarial services and passport applications.
-As of 1 November 2016, all appointments booking must be made online.
+The Embassy works on an appointment basis for all notarial services and passport applications.
+All appointments must be booked online.

 To book a passport appointment, click here.

 To book a notarial service appointment, click here.